 We’ve already covered many of the ways in which the OTT industry is experiencing rapid growth.
 Here’s one more: global OTT subscriptions are expected to hit 473 million in 2018, an 18 percent growth from 2017.

 Whatever metric you look at tells the same story.
-The number of subscriptions is increasing, revenues are growing, and average watch time is high and rising.
-It’s a great time to be investing in OTT video.
+The number of subscriptions is increasing, revenues are growing, and the average watch time is high and rising.
+It’s a great time to be investing in the OTT video.
 But turning your investment into sustained success requires the right tools.